 Here is the Meta Description for what was once the Preation homepage (www.preation.com):

 <meta name=”description” content=”Sign up for a free trial of Eden Platform, the lead generation system for small business websites.
 Eden helps you build a steady flow of qualified leads for your business at a low cost.” >

 Why is the Meta Description important?

 Years ago, search engines actually used the Meta Description to figure out what the page was about and the quality of the Meta Description determined the rank of the page in the search results.
 Today however, Meta Descriptions don’t affect rank, but what they do affect is how likely a user of the search engine might be to click on the link to your website.
-For example, when I search for “Preation” in Google, here is the result I see:
+For example, when I search for “Preation” in Google.

 Tips to writing successful Meta Descriptions: